 The Last Visit

-Before I know it, she arrives.
-Like a tornado she blows into the house, her cone of destruction immediately creating chaos.
+Before I know it, he arrives.
+Like a tornado he blows into the house, his cone of destruction immediately creating chaos.
 The air feels heavier and I’m almost dizzy trying to maintain a semblance of order.
-She arrives in mid-sentence, her own nerves palpable.
+He arrives in mid-sentence, his own nerves palpable.
 Once so close, the sadness at our mutual discomfort blows through me.
-Her words don’t make sense.
-She rambles about non-sensical topics without taking a breath until I am trapped in her turmoil.
+His words don’t make sense.
+He rambles about non-sensical topics without taking a breath until I am trapped in his turmoil.
 I breathe and try to remain calm and observe.
-Deep in her illness she personifies her chaos by wearing dirty clothes that don’t fit and carrying all her belongings as if in a shelter.
-She moves continuously leaving a trail of clothing in her path.
-As her tales spin faster I am reminded of the mental illness that has robbed her.
+Deep in his illness he personifies his chaos by wearing dirty clothes that don’t fit and carrying all his belongings as if in a shelter.
+He moves continuously leaving a trail of clothing in his path.
+As his tales spin faster I am reminded of the mental illness that has robbed him.
 I feel the familiar pit in my stomach and the pain I work so hard to keep at bay is once again front and center.
-My eyes fill as I think of the little girl who used to stroke my cheek when she thought I fell asleep in her bed reading one more chapter of June B. Jones.
+My eyes fill as I think back to the little girl who used to stroke my cheek when she thought I fell asleep in her bed reading one more chapter of June B. Jones.
 And I hope.
 Maybe it will be different this time.

 We sit down to take out boxes of thai food now cold on the table.
-She opens hers and without a thank you begins shoveling her food into her mouth.
-I can smell her from my seat but I bite my tongue.
-Instead, I paste on a smile and listen to her tales trying to make a connection I still yearn for.
-I listen to Howie and the twins asking her polite questions, feeling the crunch of the familiar eggshells beneath our feet.
+He opens his and without a thank you begins shoveling food into his mouth.
+I can smell him from my seat but I bite my tongue.
+Instead, I paste on a smile and listen to his tales trying to make a connection I still yearn for.
+I listen to Howie and the twins asking polite questions, feeling the crunch of the familiar eggshells beneath our feet.
 Before long I feel the tendrils of exhaustion and my hope that this time would be different quietly shifts to hopes the visit will pass quickly and without incident……….